capactio/website/blog/2021-09-07-introducing-capact.md

 To see the full list of features, read the [release notes](https://github.com/capactio/capact/releases/tag/v0.5.0).

-Are you ready to start start playing around with Capact?
+Are you ready to start playing around with Capact?

 ![Are you ready GIF](./assets/are-you-ready.gif) <center><small>source: <a href="https://tenor.com/view/are-you-ready-gif-5011220" target="_blank">tenor.com</a></small></center>